corbinweigel/okta-remove-groups-from-users-csv/README.md

 Remove groups from a list of users in a CSV file.

 To use:
-    - Update OKTA_API_BASE_URL to your Okta domain
+    - Update OKTA_API_BASE_URL to your Okta domain.
-    - Update line 18 and replace "yourAPIKeyHere" with your API token
+    - Update line 18 and replace "yourAPIKeyHere" with your API token.